sklblockchain-ui/25030303_ZaeimZHD/README.md

 Conclusion for Webshells

 The webshell demonstration highlights how a simple script can be used to execute system commands remotely if uploaded to a vulnerable web server.
 Although the example was created in a controlled lab environment, it illustrates the serious security risks associated with improper file upload validation and insecure web server configurations.
+This script demonstrates how a web-based backdoor can execute system commands if uploaded to a vulnerable server.
+It highlights the risks associated with improper file upload validation.

 # Task 2 Tool Comparison and Conclusion